abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## EXCLUSION

 Another most useful and powerful feature is the exclusion from the main result found.
-It's done by specifiying path and/or pattern in `-x=` option ...
+It's done by specifiying path and/or pattern in `-x=` option

-.......is being edited and worked
+...wrting is being edited, for now just go on using `-x=` {search pattern}